WaarlandIT/nginx-geoblock/README.md

 That's it.

-## I do not want to prxy Google.com, what should I do?
+## I do not want to proxy Google.com, what should I do?

 Make some volumes:
 - For the certificate use: /etc/ssl/certs/